 Vitamin C (Ascorbic Acid)

-The body excretes excess amounts of vitamin C. It’s thus safe to say that no charge is too much when taken through a balanced diet.
-Also, be mindful that vitamin C can be quickly inactivated when exposed to heat, light, and contact with metal.
-That’s why you should be aware of how you prepare your meals.
-This ensures you’re consuming the amount of vitamin C you think you are.
+The body excretes excess amounts of vitamin C, so it is, therefore, safe to say that no amount is too much if taken through a balanced diet.
+It is also important to be mindful that the benefits of vitamin C can quickly be broken down when it is exposed to heat, light, and contact with metal, making it important to be mindful of how meals are prepared.
+Being mindful of these two points will ensure that you are consuming sufficient vitamin C.

 Recommended Dietary Allowances (RDA) for Vitamin C

-The recommended RDA for vitamin C is 90 mg/day for non-smoker men and 75 mg/day for non-smoker women.
-However, breastfeeding mothers need an additional 30 mg daily, and smokers need 35 mg.
-Although the body cannot make or store vitamin C, it’s still pretty easy to meet your daily requirements if you include a variety of fruits and vegetables in your diet.
+The recommended RDA for vitamin C is 90 mg/day for non-smoking males and 75 mg/day for non-smoking females.
+However, breastfeeding mothers need an additional 30 mg daily, and smokers need an extra 35 mg.
+Although the body cannot make or store vitamin C, it is still easy to meet your daily requirements if you include a variety of fruits and vegetables in your diet.

 Excessive vs. Excess

-The body excretes excess amounts of vitamin C through the urinary tract.
+The body excretes excess amounts of vitamin C through your urine.

-This typically doesn’t cause any serious issues.
-However, going beyond 2,000 milligrams a day (i.e., “excessive dose”) could cause harm to the gastrointestinal and urinary tract.
+This typically doesn’t cause any serious problems.
+However, having an excessive dose of more than 2,000 milligrams a day can harm the gastrointestinal and urinary systems.

-Due to the osmotic effect of unabsorbed vitamin C in the gastrointestinal tract, the most common complaints are diarrhea, nausea, abdominal cramps, and other gastrointestinal disturbances.
+Due to the osmotic effect of unabsorbed vitamin C in the gastrointestinal system, the most common complaints of excessive vitamin C intake are nausea, abdominal cramps, and other gastrointestinal disturbances.
 The incidence of these side effects increases in proportion to the amount of vitamin C consumed.

 Vitamin C Deficiency

-Vitamin C deficiency is a relatively rare condition that’s more common in malnourished adults.
-Individuals suffering from certain digestive system disorders may be more prone to vitamin C deficiency.
+Vitamin C deficiency is a relatively rare condition that is more common among malnourished adults.
+Individuals suffering from certain types of digestive system problems may be more prone to vitamin C deficiency.

-The human body cannot produce vitamin C on its own, so you’ll have to get it through your diet.
-And it’s essential to do so because vitamin C is one of the most beneficial nutrients for the body.
+The human body cannot produce vitamin C on its own, so it is only possible to get it through your diet.
+It is essential to do so because vitamin C is one of the most beneficial nutrients for the body.

-It helps support the immune system, promotes iron absorption, increases skin elasticity, and even protects against many diseases (e.g., cardiovascular diseases, prenatal health issues, eye disease).
-Studies also show that vitamin C may be particularly beneficial for those with a weakened immune system (due to stress).
+Vitamin C helps support the immune system, promotes iron absorption, and increases skin elasticity.
+Studies also show that vitamin C may be particularly beneficial for those with a weakened immune system due to stress.

-Vitamin C depletes quickly in those who smoke, drink alcohol, and are obese — in turn, explaining why vitamin C levels could serve as an indicator of general health.
+Vitamin C depletes quickly in those who smoke, drink alcohol, and/or are obese, which is why vitamin C levels can serve as an indicator of wellness.

 Vitamin C in Urine

-70% to 90% of ascorbic acid intake (up to 180 mg/day) is absorbed in a regular diet.
-The remaining is typically excreted in the urine.
-An excessive increase in vitamin C intake thus increases the amounts detected in the urine.
+70-90% of ascorbic acid intake (up to 180 mg/day) is absorbed through a regular diet.
+The remaining is typically excreted through the urine.
+An excessive increase in vitamin C intake thus increases the amount of vitamin C that is detected in the urine.

-In other words: urinary vitamin C levels provide insights into the vitamin C balance in our body.
-It is crucial to perform a urine test and monitor the level of vitamin C to prevent adverse health effects resulting from inadequate or excessive vitamin C intake.
+In other words, urinary vitamin C levels can provide insights into the vitamin C balance in your body.
+It is crucial to perform a urine test and monitor the level of vitamin C to prevent adverse negative effects resulting from inadequate or excessive vitamin C intake.

 Low Urine Vitamin C

-Vitamin C is a water-soluble vitamin, and excess amounts of it are thus not stored in the body but, instead, excreted from the body through urine.
-The body maintains only a small reserve of water-soluble vitamins, explaining why you need to consume vitamins regularly.
+Vitamin C is a water-soluble vitamin.
+Excess amounts of vitamin C are thus not stored in the body, but instead excreted from the body through urine.
+The body maintains only a small reserve of water-soluble vitamins, explaining why it is necessary to regularly consume vitamins.

 Symptoms of severe vitamin C deficiency can take months to develop.
-Still, it will exhibit a few signs and symptoms that it’s low on vitamin C, including:
+However, there are still several signs and symptoms that might indicate that the body is low on vitamin C, including: